The Blind Leading the Blind: Analysis

 Charles Bouleau wrote of the tension in Bruegel's compositional rhythms.
 The picture is divided into nine equal parts divided by a set of parallel oblique lines.
 These are divided by another network of lines at constant angles to the first.
 The composition invites the reader to follow the action rather than dwell on the individual figures.
 The blind men resemble each other in dress and facial features, and they appear as if they succeed one another in a single movement culminating in a fall, beginning on the left with "rambling, then hesitation, alarm, stumbling, and finally falling".
 The succession of heads follows a curve, and the further the succession, the greater the space between heads, suggesting increasing speed.
 The steep roofs of the background houses contribute to the composition's feeling of motion.

 Art historian Gustav Glück noted incongruities in that the beggars are well-dressed and carry staves and full purses.
 Academics Kenneth C. Lindsay and Bernard Huppé suggest Bruegel may have implied that the blind men represent false priests who ignored Christ's admonitions not to carry gold, purses, or staves; the leader carries a hurdy-gurdy, a musical instrument associated with beggars in Bruegel's time; this perhaps implies a false minstrel, one who sings praises not for God.

-The church in the background, identified as the Sint-Anna Church at Dilbeek in modern Belgium, has sparked much commentary.
+The church in the background, identified as St. Anna's Church at Dilbeek in modern Belgium, has sparked much commentary.
 One view holds that the church is evidence of the painting's moralistic intent—that while the first two blind men stumble and are beyond redemption, the other four are behind the church and thus may be saved.
 Another interpretation has it that the church, with a withered tree placed before it, is an anti-Catholic symbol, and that those who follow it will fall following a blind leader as do the men in the ditch.
 Others deny any symbolism in the church, noting that churches frequently appear in Bruegel's village scenes as they were a common part of the village landscape.
 Medical researcher Zeynel A. Karcioglu suggests the church represents indifference to the plight of the handicapped.

 In contrast to the posed, static figures typical of paintings of the period, Bruegel suggests the trajectory of time and space through the accelerated movement of the figures.
 Critics Charcot and Richer wrote that the concept of visualizing movement was not formulated until the 17th century, and that Bruegel prefigures motion pictures and Duchamp's Nude Descending a Staircase, No. 2.
 Karcioglu sees the painting as anticipating the 19th-century chronophotography of Étienne-Jules Marey.
 Dutch film director Joris Ivens stated, "If Bruegel were alive today he would be a film director."